joelparkerhenderson/smart-criteria/README.md

 * Specific: target one area clearly and precisely.
 * Measurable: quantify progress toward success by using metrics.
-* Achievable: able to start, able to continue, and able to accomplish.
+* Actionable: achievable, meaning able to start, sustain, and complete.
 * Relevant: closely connected to what's happening and being considered.
 * Timely: occurring at a time that is favorable, opportune, and bounded.